moleculerjs/site/source/docs/0.14/tracing.md

 | `defaultTags` | `Object` | `null` | Default tags.
 It will be added to all spans. |

 ## Sampling
-The Moleculer Tracer supports some sampling method.
+The Moleculer Tracer supports several sampling methods.
+The determination whether to sample or not is made on the root span and propagated to all child spans.
+This ensures that a complete trace is always exported regardless of the sample method or the rate selected.

 ### Constant sampling
 This sampling method uses a constant sampling rate value from `0` to `1`.
 The `1` means all spans will be sampled, the `0` means none of them.